About the Library

 Caregivers & Babysitters

-Caregivers and babysitters who are proving help or tutoring must abide by the Tutors and Tutoring Policy.
-The Children’s Room is the only place in the Library after 4:30 PM for these activities.
-The cafeteria is an alternative space.
+Caregivers and babysitters who are providing help or tutoring must abide by the Tutors and Tutoring Policy.

 • The Wellness Room